 Swiss meringue buttercream is the cure for all of our frosting heartache.
 It is consistently smooth, glossy and stable to make our cakes and cupcakes shine.

-I couldn’t always get the consistency I wanted – smooth and creamy so I can properly frost with it but also stiff enough so it doesn’t fall off the cake (or cupcake).
-Then I discovered Swiss meringue buttercream – the frosting of my dreams.
+I couldn’t always get the consistency I wanted – smooth and creamy so I can properly frost with it but also stiff enough so it doesn’t fall off the cake or cupcake.

-Swiss meringue buttercream
+What is Swiss meringue buttercream

 But it was this excellent, step-by-step tutorial by Sweetapolita that finally convinced me to try.
 And my oh my, where have you been all my life Swiss meringue buttercream?